-4.1 Intermunicipal Development Plan Committee Policies
+4.1 Intermunicipal Development Plan Administrative Policies

 The implementation of this Plan is intended to be an ongoing process to ensure it is maintained and remains applicable.
-An Intermunicipal Development Plan Committee with joint representation will ensure continued dialogue and cooperation, as the purpose of this committee is to promote active cooperation and conflict resolution through a consensus-based approach.
+The following policies have been agreed to by both municipalities to facilitate in the implementation and administration of the Plan.
+The purpose of these policies is to promote active cooperation and conflict resolution through a consensus-based approach.